Since Cinco de Mayo is coming up, DIY Cocktails and I came up with the Mango Margarita.

 As you probably guessed by the name, this is a margarita with fresh mango added to it.
 We enhanced the mild flavor of the mango with some fresh-squeezed citrus and a good-quality tequila, making a drink that is refreshing and tropical tasting, but not too sweet or cloying.

 I have to say, this is one of our more versatile drinks.
 It would be great with either spicy Mexican food or a pleasant Sunday brunch.
 You could scale it up and make a pitcher for guests or just have one while relaxing in the backyard.
 What makes this drink so tasty is that it uses a lot of fresh fruit–roughly one mango per drink.
 That may sound like a lot, but it’s worth it, especially if you get the mangoes on sale.
-The recipe:

 (makes one drink)